Image of a house with driveway and garden

 And remember, if you start the work without getting planning permission when you require it, you could be asked to return your front garden to its original appearance.

 So, is a driveway worth more than a front garden?
-Well, we think what we’ve shown in this blog is that there is no straight answer.
+There is no straightforward answer.
 It all depends on your home, your neighbourhood, the needs of your household right now and whether or not you plan to sell – basically, it depends on you!

 Disclaimer: We make every effort to ensure content is correct when published.
 Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.